trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Humans at the beginning didn't need understanding for memes, but as more memes spread in the minds of people, it added more and more thinking tools - ways of behaving and organizing information (via words) to those early humans, strengthening their top down design skills gradually over time.

 Eventually people came up with the idea of making use of words outside their brains, starting to write and to further symbolize their worlds.
 And before long that turns into the thinking age of intelligent design we now have.
-Where our thinking tools are powerful enough to do fully meta recursive thinking and we can actually design and invent new memes and do so continuously (i.e. we have technology).
+Where our thinking tools are powerful enough to do fully meta recursive thinking and we can  design and invent new memes and do so continuously (i.e. we have technology).

 I think this is the generality/universality that David Deutsch meant in his book the Beginning of Infinity.